prebid/prebid-server-java/docs/application-settings.md

     - this prefix value may be overridden by correspond property from bid request
     - prefix length is limited by `auction.truncate-target-attr`
     - if custom prefix may produce keywords that exceed `auction.truncate-target-attr`, prefix value will drop to default `hb`
-- `auction.preferredmediatype`
+- `auction.preferredmediatype.<bidder>.<media-type>` - <media-type> that will be left for <bidder> that doesn't support multi-format.
+Other media types will be removed.
+Acceptable values: `banner`, `video`, `audio`, `native`.
-- `auction.privacysandbox.cookiedeprecation.enabled`
+- `auction.privacysandbox.cookiedeprecation.enabled` - enables cookie deprecation if true.
-- `auction.privacysandbox.cookiedeprecation.ttlsec`
+- `auction.privacysandbox.cookiedeprecation.ttlsec` - time a cookie will be alive until it is deprecated.
 - `privacy.gdpr.enabled` - enables gdpr verifications if true.
 Has higher priority than configuration in application.yaml.
 - `privacy.gdpr.eea-countries`